lkirch/ScienceSage/README.md

 - [OpenAI](https://openai.com/)
 - [Claude](http://claude.ai) and [ChatGPT](http://chatgpt.com) for brainstorming, code debugging and improvements
 - [Google's Nano Banana](https://aistudio.google.com/prompts/new_chat?model=gemini-2.5-flash-image-preview) for designing the logo

+---

+## 🤝 Contributing

+Pull requests and issues are welcome!
+Please open an issue or PR if you have suggestions or improvements.

+---